juanovt10/football_score_predictor/README.md

 It is important to note that European football leagues operate on a relegation/promotion basis.
 This means that teams ending a season in the bottom part of the table (typically the last three positions) get relegated to a lower division, while the winners of the lower division get promoted to the first division.

-Due to this system, teams are constantly moving between divisions, resulting in discrepancies in statistics.
+Due to this system, teams are constantly moving between divisions, resulting in discrepancies in statistics due to the different football level.
 To address this, the data was amended and corrected accordingly.
-For teams that played in lower divisions in the past five seasons, positive statistics (such as xG, possession, shots, and goals) were reduced by 20%, while negative statistics (like xG against and goals conceded) were increased by 20%.
+For teams that played in lower divisions in the past five seasons, offensive statistics (such as xG, possession, shots, and goals) were reduced by 20%, while defensive statistics (like xG against and goals conceded) were increased by 20%.
 This adjustment ensures a fair comparison between teams playing at different levels of football.

-## Data processing
+## Data processing*

 The program scans the spreadsheet to retrieve statistics for the user-inputted teams, calculating a weighted average by assigning higher importance to more recent seasons.
 This approach accounts for the dynamic nature of football teams, which can experience exponential growth or decline based on their performance.